 Solution #4: Switch to Another Display Mode

-If black screen appears on your Apple TV or Apple logo briefly shows up before returning to a black screen, use the remote to change video resolutions:
+If the black screen appears on your Apple TV or Apple logo briefly shows up before returning to a black screen, use the remote to change video resolutions:

 - On your Apple TV 4K or Apple TV (4th generation): You need to hold Menu and Volume Down for 5 seconds and then release.
 Your TV will switch to a new resolution every 20 seconds.
 Then, you have to click OK and select a resolution.